-HUBCO is well-prepared for crisis management, In performing his tasks, the Chief Executive is required with rigorous planning in place for all our operations to protect and improve the shareholders' value and running smoothly during crises, be it natural disasters, the long-term health of the Company. equipment failures or political issues.
-We have specific and confirm that they act in accordance with them. action plans for each scenario, ensuring minimal We believe that the code of business ethics has disruption and quick restoration.
-HUBCO is ready to been fundamental in the manner in which we have initiate BCP protocols to ensure business continuity
+HUBCO is well-prepared for crisis management, with rigorous planning in place for all our operations running smoothly during crises, be it natural disasters, equipment failures or political issues.
+We have specific action plans for each scenario, ensuring minimal disruption and quick restoration.
+HUBCO is ready to initiate BCP protocols to ensure business continuity